jappeace/jappeaceApplication/content/cabal-exact-print.md

 The tests can be solved in parrelel, a single person could work on comments, and another on common stanzas for example.
 Which I still may do.

-I need to discuss that with the powers that be.
+If I managed to unlock funds trough a tech proposal,
-Is subcontracting allowed?
+I need to discuss that with the powers that be to make sure subcontracting is allowed.
 After all If I'm payed for the work,
 I would also want to reward successful contributions.